saman-codes/dldojo/README.md

 *Why didn't you implement a full autodiff library with computational graphs instead?* Because I started implementing stuff and kept going until I felt like it, and then I didn't feel like refactoring the whole project.
 But I'd love to do it at some point in the future, if I ever have the time

 *So, what's the point of this project?* Well, I learned a lot reimplementing all these things from scratch, and I had a lot of fun

 *Does it really work?* Yes, it does!

 Here's some of the things it can do...

-<h2 align="center"> Classifying MNIST digits </h2>
+<h2 align="center"> Classify MNIST digits </h2>

 <p align="center">
 <br>
 <img src='img/FF_with_Softmax_and_Categorical_Cross_Entropy.jpg' height='512'>
 <br>

-<h2 align="center"> Generating MNIST digits from a trained autoencoder </h2>
+<h2 align="center"> Generate MNIST digits from a trained autoencoder </h2>

 <p align="center">
 <br>
 <img src='img/Decoder.jpg' height='512'>
 <br>

-<h2 align="center"> Visualising weights of a trained net </h2>
+<h2 align="center"> Visualise weights of a trained net </h2>

 <p align="center">
 <br>